XRPLF/rippled/Builds/XCode/README.md

 ### Install Scons

-Requires version 2.3.0 or later
+Requires version 3.6.0 or later

 ```
-brew install scons
+brew install cmake
 ```

-`brew` will generally install the latest stable version of any package, which will satisfy the scons minimum version requirement for rippled.
+`brew` will generally install the latest stable version of any package, which should satisfy the cmake minimum version requirement for rippled.

 ### Install Package Config